-We recently purchased a pair of Specialized Crux E5 cyclocross bikes from Primera Sports in Bournemouth which we plan to use for longer road rides and some off road and keep our full suspension mountain bikes for just off road rides.
+We recently purchased a pair of Specialized Crux E5 cyclocross bikes from Primera Sports in Bournemouth which we plan to use for longer road rides and some off-road and keep our full suspension mountain bikes for just off-road rides.

 The new computers seemed to be working without any problems until we came to switch on our LED Moon NOVA 80 lights and then the signal from the bike computers sender unit stopped reaching the Cateye computer and the display showed that no signal was being received.
 Turning off the LED lights restored the signal so there was a problem with the LED lights transmitting on a frequency close to or a harmonic of the wireless signal coming from the Cateye wheel sender unit which blocked the bike computer from receiving the senders signal.

-The scope screen shot below shows the pulse from the scope.
+The scope screenshot below shows the pulse from the scope.

-The scope screen shot below shows the pulse showing the frequency and waveform.
+The scope screenshot below shows the pulse showing the frequency and waveform.

 We then wrapped a length of wire around the Moon Nova 80 LED headlight to capture the RF being emitted by the light and when connected to our spectrum analyser there was a general increase in RF noise between 0Hz and 10Mhz.

 In order to test if it was a spot frequency or wideband noise causing the Cateye computers to fail we used our frequency generator with signals from 1 kHz to 100 kHz into an antenna near the bike computer but this didn’t stop the senders signal from reaching the bike computer.
-The signals being generated and leaked by the LED lights was not a “clean” signal and had a lot of harmonics and this must be causing the interference problems with the Cateye computers.
+The signals being generated and leaked by the LED lights were not a “clean” signals and had a lot of harmonics and this must be causing the interference problems with the Cateye computers.

 After searching for this problem online there are a lot of other posts on cycling forums relating to the Cateye wireless computers and LED lights.
-We don’t have any other brands of wireless bike computers to test so we don’t know if this a Cateye only problem.
+We don’t have any other brands of wireless bike computers to test so we don’t know if this a Cateye-only problem.